Dajokeisonu/Alienware-17-R3-Hackintosh/README.md

 - **WhateverGreen:** Is a Lilu plugin providing patches to select GPUs on macOS.
 Requires Lilu 1.4.0 or newer.

 - **VirtualSMC** Is an advanced Apple SMC emulator in the kernel.
 Requires Lilu for full functioning.
 The following plugin kexts that come with VirtualSMC are the ones I use.  **SMCBatteryManager.kext:** battery percentage, **SMCDellSensors.kext:** sensors, and **SMCProcessor.kext:** for finer measurement of the CPU.

+# Drivers

+- **HFSPlus.efi:** Is needed for seeing HFS volumes(ie. macOS Installers and Recovery partitions/images).

+- **OpenRuntime.efi:** Is a replacement for AptioMemoryFix.efi (opens new window), used as an extension for OpenCore to help with patching boot.efi for NVRAM fixes and better memory management.

+- **AudioDXE.efi:** For Bootchime

+- **OpenCanopy.efi** This is OpenCore's optional GUI.